 Since the FDA’s approval of Botox for cosmetic use in 2002, it has become one of the most well-known and widely used injectables for treating forehead lines, fine lines and “crow’s feet” around the eyes.
 Following not far behind it is Dysport, which entered the U.S. market in 2009, but was used in Europe as an alternative to Botox for more than a decade before that.

 For years, these two options were seen as the only truly effective wrinkle treatments, but today, there are a wider variety of options for fine lines and wrinkles.
-Knowing which one is better for you comes down to understanding what each one does, how they’re different and what results you are looking for.
+Knowing which one is better for you comes down to understanding what each one does, how they’re different, and what results you are looking for.
+Botox and Dysport are similar because they are both injectable neurotoxins that are effective in minimizing wrinkles.

 Both are also effective in treating hyperhidrosis, or severe sweating under the arms, as well as other non-cosmetic medical conditions.